![]() |

 The latch strikers had to get something to attach to, so long nuts were cut to an angle and welded to a piece of 14 gauge sheet metal.
 These were then inserted into the little hole visible aft of the lock in the pic above, between the black arrows, and the strikers were mounted using counter sunk philips head screws. |

-As the B-pillars were done for now, it was time to beautify the A-pillars.
-After removing the door, The welds from welding the cowl to the pillar and the pillar itself was ground as needed, and the old sheet metal cladding pieces were drilled for rosette welds, and welded to the pillar. |
+As the B-pillars were done for now, attention was turned to the A-pillars.
+After removing the door, some previously done welds were ground as needed, and the old sheet metal cladding pieces were drilled and rosette welded to the pillar. |

 |